You’ve may have heard about it Grant Management.

 - How long do you need to retain records?

-- What special requirements are needed for access to records after the award is closed out?
+- What special requirements should be considered for access to records after the award is closed out?

 You may also want to add an index to make it easy for people to find the relevant parts of your Grant Management Manual as well.